domaframework/doma/docs/getting-started.rst

 .. note::

-  If you want to store SQL statements in files, `Doma Tools <https://marketplace.eclipse.org/content/doma-tools>`_ can help you.
+  If you want to store SQL statements in files, `Doma Tools <https://github.com/domaframework/doma-tools>`_ can help you.
-  See `the old documentation <https://doma.readthedocs.io/en/2.42.0/getting-started-eclipse/#install-doma-tools-that-is-eclipse-plugin>`_ for more information.

 IntelliJ IDEA
 -------------